LamaLa2115/VEEMONv2/COMMANDS.md

 - Node.js version

 ### `/reload` or `,reload`
-**Description**: Restart the entire bot (Admin only) **Usage**: `/reload`
+**Description**: Completely restart the bot (Admin only) **Usage**: `/reload`
 **Permissions**: Administrator
-**Note**: This command completely restarts the bot process.
-Use with caution as it will temporarily disconnect the bot.
+**Note**: This command forces a complete bot restart by terminating and restarting the entire process.
+The bot will be offline for a few seconds while restarting.

 ---